Get help now Make a donation

 Responsible clinician (RC)

-This is the doctor in charge of your care when you’re sectioned.
+This is the doctor in charge of your care if you’re sectioned.

-Only your responsible clinician can make certain decisions, such as giving you leave.
+Only your responsible clinician can make certain decisions, such as giving you leave from the ward.
 They’re also the only person in your care team who can end your section.
-Although, there are other ways you can end your section.

 See our guide on being sectioned for more information.